 This sort of approach gives you a head start when the customer decides to ask suppliers to tender for a contract.
 Purchasers often alert preferred suppliers to their requirements by sending a request for proposal (RFP) or invitation to tender (ITT).

 You can also identify upcoming tenders by monitoring appropriate publications and websites.
 For example, there is a legal requirement for government tenders and other public tenders above set values to be published as part of the procurement process.
-Search for government contracts using Contracts Finder.
-Significant new tender opportunities may well be reported in the trade press.

 Even small suppliers can benefit from tracking these: while a small company may not be able to compete directly for a large contract, there may be opportunities to collaborate or subcontract on parts of a larger contract.